MohammedAl13/Elastic-SIEM-Mini-Lab/README.md

 - To download a Kali Linux VM, go to https://www.kali.org/get-kali/#kali-virtual-machines and choose which works best for you.
 - Next, create a Kali Linux VM in your preferred virtualization software using the Kali Linux file
 - Once the Kali VM is installed, click to start the virtual machine, and you will go through a series of screens and prompts, which you may need to fill in some information
-- Once everything is complete, you will be asked to log in, both the username and password are "kali"
+- Once everything is complete, you will be asked to log in.
+Both the username and password are "kali"

 **Note, if you face difficulty with installing the Kali Linux VM or setting up the virtualization software, either VMware or Virtualbox, there are a plethora of resources and tutorials on YouTube which can easily be followed**